Address-based householding

 Tip

-Additional use cases for address-based householding include:
+Additional configuration options for address-based householding include:

 1. Joining the Merged Households table to the Customer 360 table to add the household_id and household_size fields.
 This makes them available as profile attributes.